Illustrating the Machine That Makes the World

 In this book-length series, poems with titles such as “Illustrating the theory of interference” and “Illustrating the construction of railroads” are paired with nineteenth-century engravings depicting phenomena from geology to astronomy to mechanics.
 Yet the poems relate to the images in an oblique rather than a direct way.
 Poteat uses this framework to construct a mysterious and engaging book that inhabits many worlds at once, bridging the real and the imagined, the traditional and the experimental, the surreal and the ordinary.

-Joshua Poteat’s first book, Ornithologies, won the 2004 Anhinga Poetry Prize, and his chapbook, Meditations, won the Poetry Society of America’s 2004 National Chapbook Award.
+JOSHUA POTEAT won the 2004 Anhinga Poetry Prize for his first book, Ornithologies, and his chapbook, Meditations, won the Poetry Society of America’s 2004 National Chapbook Award.
 He has received awards from American Literary Review, Columbia: A Journal of Literature and the Arts, Nebraska Review, and River City.